bxparks/AceSegment/README.md

 * AceCommon (https://github.com/bxparks/AceCommon)

-The following libraries are recommended for use with this library.
-All of them are listed in the `depends` clause of `library.properties` to make the installation easier, but they are pulled into the executable only if they are explicitly referenced by the calling application:
+The following libraries are listed in the `depends` clause of `library.properties` so that they are automatically installed by the Arduino Library Manager for convenience.
+However these libraries are pulled into the executable only when the client application explicitly uses them.

 * AceSPI (https://github.com/bxparks/AceSPI)
     * Needed by `Hc595Module`, `Max7219Module`, and `HybridModule`